voidlizard/fixme/README.md

 All operations over fixmies are done via the log.

-This log is located in .fixme/log directory and it replays each time when 'fixme scan' is called.
+This log is located in .fixme/log file and it replays each time when 'fixme scan' is called.

 It might be slow at some point, and it may be and will